Ikuo Hirayama: Biography

 In 1952, he graduated from the Tokyo School of Art, or what is today's Tokyo National University of Fine Arts and Music (popularly known as "Geidai"), and became a disciple of Maeda Seison.
 Hirayama also served as President of his alma mater twice (1989–95 and 2001–05).

 He produced a series of paintings depicting the introduction of Buddhism to Japan.
 A hibakusha, he portrayed the A-bomb attack on Hiroshima.
 He was also active in the preservation of the cultural heritage of the world (e.g., the Bamiyan Buddhas) and is internationally appreciated for his efforts in this sphere.
 Hirayama was awarded the French Légion d'honneur Order in 1996 and Japan's Order of Cultural Merit in 1998 amongst others.
 He was the President of the Tokyo University of fine Arts and Music and President of the Japanese National Commission for UNESCO.

-He was sometimes criticized for his profit making activities at the time when he held a position of President of a national university.
-Some (would-be) connoisseurs even cast doubts upon the authenticity of his highly profitable artworks, claiming that his wife and others made them under his name.